lorispuchol/rainfall/level5/walkthrough.md

 - Write the __GOT__'s address which store `exit` in the buffer.
-- Write 134513828 characters total == Decimal value for `o()`'s address
+- Write 134513828 characters total.
+134513828 is the decimal value for the address `o()`
 - Access to the buffer through the __4th__ specifier
-- Write the total printed characters with `%n` in the pointer of `exit`. this will make the pointer point to `o` modifying  the content of the pointer.
+- Write the total printed characters in the pointer of `exit` with `%n`.